mcsimenc/PhyLTR/README.md

 ---
 ---
 ## Default settings
+ If none of the 11 flags below (excluding --fasta and --procs) are specified, then the default settings are used: All 11 flags are included.
+Other flags may be used to modify settings in either default or specific mode.
 The processes specified by the flags are explained below with additional optional flags.
-Some of the processes modify the GFF3 file that is used for downstream analyses.
+If any of these 11 flags are included in the call then it and all prerequisite processes are carried out, but not any of the others unless they are also included.
 ```
 phyltr --fasta <input> --procs <int> \
 	--ltrharvest \
 	--ltrdigest \
-	--classify \
 	--wicker \
 	--mcl \
 	--geneconvclusters \